NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

    The reprojection errors (``pointmap.csv``) before (top) and after (bottom) refinement of distortion.
 Some outliers are still visible but are harmless.
+   Dense and uniformly distributed interest points (:numref:`dense_ip`) are strongly suggested, but not used here.

    It can be seen that many red vertical patterns are now much attenuated (these correspond to individual image edges).
 On the right some systematic errors are seen (due to the search range in stereo chosen here being too small and